-The old Act of Faith prayer is easy to learn and is basically a recap on the Apostle's Creed.
+The old Catholic Act of Faith prayer is easy to learn and is basically a recap on the Apostle's Creed.

-Sometimes the sisters or a catechist will ask children preparing for the first reception of the Holy Eucharist to learn the several of these Acts since they make awesome morning prayers or evening prayers.
+Sometimes the sisters or a catechist will ask children preparing for the first reception of the Holy Eucharist to learn several of these Acts since they make awesome morning prayers or evening prayers.
 In fact the Church has long recommended them for morning and evening prayers.

-Another reason some classes do not require these prayers is that the Creed and Act of Contrition start in such a similar way as to confuse many little ones.
-This prayer easily morphs to become the Apostles Creed and vise versa.
+Another reason some catechism classes do not require these prayers is that the Creed and Act of Contrition start in such a similar way as to confuse many little ones.
+The Act of Faith prayer easily morphs to become the Apostles Creed and vise versa.

 By the time children are preparing for Catholic Confirmation, it is definitely good to know these Acts of Faith, Hope, and Charity.
-They ask for the main graces necessary to keep the Faith and die well; and, again, many Catholics use them for morning and night prayers.
+They ask for the main graces necessary to keep the Faith and to die well.

 The Act of Faith sums up the Apostles' Creed.
 It also gives the reason Catholics believe in the Blessed Trinity: God Himself revealed it.
 Whether or not we can understand a revelation, we believe it because He Who is Omniscient, All-Knowing, revealed it!

 Most catechisms that say that we should learn the Acts of Faith, Hope, and Charity by the time we receive Confirmation.
 They teach that these are the prayers that include what a martyr needs at his most glorious hour.
 Why?

 One, two, three, four - these prayers cover the basics.
 All these prayers are included in the Saint Anne's Helper audio, worksheet, and ebooklet downloads.
 You can see these prayers and all the questions and answers for First Communion and Confirmation here.

 O my God! relying on Thine infinite goodness and promises,

 I hope to obtain pardon of my sins,